FailAcademy/learning/wdp-vancouver/_lessons/week-08/04-components-directives-forms.md

 ## Exercise 1

-Set up your component Class by importing the required models/interfaces, and creating the necessary properties.
+Set up your component class by importing the required models/interfaces, and creating the necessary properties.

 Instantiate a new *empty* Colonist model in the constructor function and assign it to the property you defined.

 ---